Financial Aid FAQ’s

 If my satisfactory academic progress status is unsatisfactory, can I receive financial aid?
 If it does become unsatisfactory, does this mean I have to pay for my classes out-of-pocket?
 What happens to financial aid that was awarded initially?

 No, you cannot receive any type of financial aid (including Student Loans), if your status is unsatisfactory.
 Students are welcome to continue to attend Hinds CC providing they are eligible according to the academic standards.
 Students may pay their tuition/fees using cash/credit/check or they have the option of setting up a payment plan.
-Any aid that was initially awarded will be cancelled once the student’s status becomes unsatisfactory.
+Any aid that was initially awarded will be canceled once the student’s status becomes unsatisfactory.
 Students may monitor their status on their My.Hinds account.

 Do I have to be full-time to receive institutional or state aid?